(954) 846-7663

 The Cost of Sheathing

 When it comes to sheathing installation and maintenance, you want a team you can trust.
 At Distinctive Roofing, we have over 25 years of experience serving homeowners in Florida.
 Our expert team uses only the highest quality materials and follows industry best practices to ensure your home is protected.We stand behind our work with comprehensive warranties and exceptional customer service.
 Whether you need new sheathing installed or existing sheathing repaired, we’re here to help.
-Ready to protect your home with top-notch sheathing?
-Contact Distinctive Roofing today to get started!
+Not sure if your roof sheathing is in good shape?
+Schedule a free inspection today!